Year of graduation: 2012

 Life after graduation

-Working in consulting was interesting and diverse so I decided to take the next step and move to a larger specialist practice, Hitachi Solutions Europe, where I am a Lead Technical Consultant (Data and Analytics).
+Working in consulting was interesting and diverse so I decided to take the next step and move to a larger specialist practice, Hitachi Solutions Europe, where I am a Technical Solution Architect (Data and Analytics).

 The support I needed